How Much Is Your Jewellery Worth?

 Nowadays a ring can be made of gold, silver, bronze, iron, copper or plastic.
 The most creative shapes are constantly growing.
 However, this diversity is very contemporary.

 Similarly, a ring can be worn on the finger, but it may also be worn on the toe and ear (more often called a ring).
 Some of the functions of the ring have survived the passage of time, such as the wedding ring and engagement ring, or the signet ring for men.

 A world-famous piece of jewellery ranging in value from a few euros to millions

 Thus, in accordance with the popularity of the ring today, this jewel can be found for any price.
 The materials used obviously have an impact: gold rings are much more expensive than those made of silver, copper or iron.
 In fact, a specific measurement has been developed to measure the amount of gold in a piece of jewellery: the carat.
 The higher it is, the more expensive the jewel will be.
 Moreover, rings with precious stones are even more expensive, especially if they are emeralds, rubies or diamonds, which can reach several tens of thousands of euros, or even tens of millions.
 The most expensive ring in the world has indeed been sold for almost 35 million euros, worth 25 carats.

 How do we appraise your jewellery?

-Requesting an online valuation of your fine jewellery is simple and entirely free of charge.
+Requesting an online valuation of your fine jewellery is simple.
 You just need to complete our appraisal form with a brief description and some photos.
 This information will be sent directly to one of our experts who will provide you with a price range and sales advice.

 A team of experts and auctioneers

-If you own a ring, use our online form for a free appraisal.
+If you own a ring, use our online form for an appraisal.